 The Ameraucanas are generally docile chickens described as curious and friendly birds.
-They tend to avoid trouble, and you will hardly see them fighting other birds in the flock over food.
+They tend to avoid trouble; you will hardly see them fighting other birds in the flock over food.

-Because of their calm and friendly personality, they are good for beginners and families as they are not flighty and nervous.
+Because of their calm and friendly personality, they are suitable for beginners and families as they are not flighty and nervous.

-While they like to interact with their keepers, you should not confuse them for cuddly lap birds.
+While they like interacting with their keepers, you should not confuse them for cuddly lap birds.

-These birds are mostly mid-level in the pecking order.
+These birds are primarily mid-level in the pecking order.
 Because of their docile nature, they can be victims of attack and bullying by other aggressive birds.